Howard R. Davies: Racing for AJS

 The 1922 and 1923 TTs, however, were disasters.
 With the AJS machines suffering engine problems, he did not manage to finish a race.
 Davies left AJS in 1923 and moved to Hutchinson Tyres.

 Freelance

 He accepted an offer to ride an OEC in the 1924 TT, but the machine failed after only three laps.

 HRD Motors

 He had often thought of building his own motorcycle, and perhaps influenced by the many mechanical failures he had racing the bikes of the day, decided to make his own.
-Howard left Hutchinson Tyres in August 1924 to set up HRD Motors using the slogan "Built by a Rider".
+Howard left Hutchinson Tyres in August 1924 to set up HRD Motors using the slogan "Produced by a Rider".
 The company survived for just over three years.

 Davies rode his own motorcycles at the 1925 Isle of Man TT, coming second in the Junior and winning the Senior.

 In January 1928, the company went into voluntary liquidation.
 The name was purchased by Phil Vincent, who then established a new venture as Vincent-HRD.